 From practically the entire city center you can see this fortress built on Castle Rock, a rock of volcanic origin.
-Edinburgh Castle brings together everything children and adults could hope for: history, adventure, extraordinary views, jewels and legends.
+Edinburgh Castle brings together everything that children and adults could hope for: history, adventure, extraordinary views, jewels and legends.
 It is not surprising, therefore, that the queues to visit it, especially in the summer months when there is more tourism in the city, are significant.
 Here is a summary of the best options for visiting its interior:

 Edinburgh Castle tickets without queues